 10. Fun and play and joy

 Practicing improvisation is fun!
 It’s pure joy and the laughter is real and deep and profound.
 Nothing more needs to be said here.
-Need some more joy in your life?
-Improv is a fool proof guarantee.

-Janet, another GCTC Improv for Life student, recently shared: “Post-cancer, it has taken a while to rebuild my energy.
+Janet, another Improv for Life student, recently shared: “Post-cancer, it has taken a while to rebuild my energy.
 So, I deliberately have chosen to invest my time in joyful activities that add to my energy level.
 Improv is a perfect fit with all the laughing we do together.”

 Ready to experience the power of practicing improvisational mindset and behaviors?
 Why wait?
 Jump in now and sign up for Brave Tuesdays, our 10- week, weekly practice cohort.